nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## BioMart Ensembl Databases

-Step 4: After sellecting a particular mart, use it to access all its corresponding BioMart Ensembl databases.
+Step 4: After selecting a particular mart, use it to access all its corresponding BioMart Ensembl databases.
 All of the available datasets can be accessed as a list and saved to a csv file.

 ```R
 database_finder <- function(mart_name, file_name_2) {